causalens/cai-causal-graph/docs/time_series_causal_graph.md

 ```

 It is important to note that the minimal graph is not necessarily stationary.
 This does not mean that the underlying process is not stationary.
-It only means that the graph is missing at least one of the corresponding edges.
+It only means that the graph is missing at least one of the corresponding edges in time.
 Please refer to the image example for a visualization of a minimal graph that is not stationary.

 ## Other methods
 For all the other base properties and methods (e.g. how to query nodes and edges), please refer to the documentation of `cai_causal_graph.causal_graph.CausalGraph`,